 For centuries, members of the Indigenous Tribal Nations, commonly known as the Podunk or Nowaas tribe, flourished on the banks of the Connecticut River and its interiors, in the towns now known as South Windsor, East Windsor, Ellington, Vernon, Manchester, East Hartford and Glastonbury.

-In 2015, The Connecticut Department of Economic & Community Development chose the Friends of Wood Memorial Library & Museum to receive $75,000 in funding through its “Good to Great Program.”
-The Wood’s grant proposal focused on the installation of an outdoor Living History Museum of Native American lilfeways, nestled in a c. ¾ acre parcel of land behind the library.
+In 2015, The Connecticut Department of Economic & Community Development chose The Watershed History Collective (under the name the “Friends”) to receive $75,000 in funding through its “Good to Great Program.”
+The grant proposal focused on the installation of an outdoor Living History Museum of Native American lilfeways, nestled in a c. ¾ acre parcel of land behind Wood Library and Union School.
 The purpose was to design a setting that would thoroughly transform a visitor’s experience, immersing him or her in a hands-on learning atmosphere.

 2016-2018